-While the majority of countries in the world elect leaders by vote, there are 15 countries in the world that still do not elect leaders by voting.
+While the majority of countries in the world elect leaders by vote, there are 15 that still do not.
 In some countries that do elect by vote, many have compulsory voting and fine people who fail to vote.
-In the United States, voting is optional, a privilege we can choose to exercise or not.
+In the U.S., voting is optional, a privilege we can choose to exercise or not.
 Voting is just one example of privilege that some people have, and others do not.

 Prayer is a Privilege!

 Many people don’t consider prayer when they think of privilege.
 Yet, it should not only feel like a privilege but more special than almost any other advantage we possess.
 Unfortunately, though, it all too often feels like a requirement and something we should do.

 - Gives complete access.
 Jesus provided complete (Hebrews 4:14-16) and constant (Ephesians 6:18) access for us to God the Father.
 No longer do we have to meet the requirements of the Old Testament system of sacrifice.
 Jesus provided a better – a complete – way!

 - Removes limits.
 The way to God comes through Jesus.
 Once we commit our lives to Jesus, we have access without limits (Hebrews 9:6-8).

 - Is irrevocable.
 No one can take away the privilege of prayer.
 No one can stop you from praying.
 Paul and Silas in prison (Acts 16:25) illustrate this point well.

 - Brings advantages.
 There are too many to name here, so let’s touch on two.
 Prayer brings healing (James 5:16) and unification (John 15:5 & Matthew 18:19).
 If that’s all I got out of prayer, that would be enough.

 - Gives exemptions.
 Prayer also helps prevent many things from happening in our lives.
 Again, there are many, but let’s name three.
 Prayer can keep us from giving up (Luke 18:1-7), from anxiety (Philippians 4:6-7) and from guilt (1 John 1:9).